Seborrheic Keratosis Removal

 What is a seborrheic keratosis?

 A seborrheic keratosis is a benign skin growth that typically occurs as people age, often in areas of sun exposure.
-They are sometimes called liver spots or “barnacles of old age”.
+They can also occur on areas without sun exposure, and sometimes seem to run in families.
+They are sometimes called “liver spots” or “barnacles of old age”.
 Other terms include solar keratosis and senile keratosis.
 Seborrheic keratoses can be flat or elevated, sometimes with a warty surface.
 Colors range from light tan to black.
-In size, they range a few millimeters to several centimeters.They are often described as having a “stuck on” appearance.
+In size, they range a few millimeters to several centimeters.They are often described as having a “stuck on” and greasy appearance.

 How is a seborrheic keratosis removed?

 If a seborrheic keratosis becomes a medical problem, usually by causing irritation or bleeding, it can be removed.
 A seborrheic keratosis can also be removed for cosmetic reasons.
 There are a number of methods used to remove seborrheic keratosis, including electrocautery, electrodesiccation and curettage, shave excision, or cryosurgery.
+A new method, Eskata, removes seborrheic keratoses with a topical application of hydrogen peroxide.
+Laser removal of seborrheic keratoses is also possible.
+This is especially efficient for treating multiple lesions.
+The preferred method of seborrheic keratosis removal is the Alexandrite 755 nm laser (GentleLase) for thicker lesions and the 532 nm q-switched laser for flat lesion.
 Your dermatologist will determine which method of seborrheic keratosis removal is best for you.

 Is seborrheic keratosis removal covered by insurance?

-If your seborrheic keratosis presents a medical problem, for example by causing irritation or bleeding, then insurance will often pay for removal as medically necessary.
+If your seborrheic keratosis presents a medical problem, for example by causing irritation, itching or bleeding, then insurance will often pay for removal as medically necessary.
+If your dermatologist is uncertain of the diagnosis and performs a biopsy, it will typically be covered by insurance.
+Sometimes a seborrheic keratosis can be confused with a nevomelancytic nevus, malignant melanoma, or wart.
 Insurance will not usually pay for cosmetic removal of a seborrheic keratosis.

 How much does seborrheic keratosis removal cost?